This post may contain affiliate links.

 - 1 Tbsp green onions, finely chopped

-- 1 Tbsp Jalapeño, finely chopped
+- 1-2 Tbsp Pickled Jalapeño, finely chopped, or fresh jalapeño

 Instructions